twbs/bootstrap/site/content/docs/5.0/components/navbar.md

 - Flex and spacing utilities for any form controls and actions.
 - `.navbar-text` for adding vertically centered strings of text.
 - `.collapse.navbar-collapse` for grouping and hiding navbar contents by a parent breakpoint.
+- Add an optional `.navbar-scroll` to set a `max-height` and scroll on navbar content.

 Here's an example of all the sub-components included in a responsive light-themed navbar that automatically collapses at the `lg` (large) breakpoint.